-According to Kamajo, (2008), unfavorable school environment makes it hard to some children to continue with school which eventually leads to school dropouts.
-Some teachers are so unapproachable and tough for even they embark on canning the children, harassing girls by touching their breasts; punish pupils a lot for even the slightest things.
+According to Kamajo (2008), unfavorable school environment makes it hard to some students to continue with school which eventually leads to school dropouts.
+Some teachers were so unapproachable and tough for even they embark on beating the students, harassing girls by touching their breasts; punish students a lot for even the slightest things.
 Other teachers do not teach well, some come late to class or do not come at all.
-These all discourage pupils from attending school.
-The male teachers always want to fall in love with the young girls and destroy their future, really you find an old man who has impregnated a small school girl and that one automatically drops out of school forever, Kikwete, (2007).
+These all discourage students from attending school.
+The male teachers always want to fall in love with the young girls and destroy their future, really you find an old man who has impregnated a small school girl and that one automatically drops out of school forever.
+(Kikwete, 2007).